yelsaw/gotp/README.md

 Navigate to the [Releases Page](https://github.com/yelsaw/gotp/releases) and download the code, or use a pre-compiled binary for your OS.
  - Linux (Tested on Debian)
- - Darwin (Tested on Intel and M-series)
+ - Darwin (Tested on Intel 11.7.10 and M-series 14.6)
- - Windows (Untested as of first release)
+ - Windows (Tested on Windows 11)

 *OR*